Why Might Someone Need Arthritis Surgery?

 Complications of ankle replacement surgery include infection and implant failure (breaking or loosening).
 In some cases, the implant will need to be replaced with a new one.
 This is called revision surgery and it is generally more difficult to perform than the first surgery.

-Our specialists at Orthopaedic Clinics Gold Coast will talk to you about the most appropriate options for your particular foot or ankle arthritis, covering the benefits and risks of each procedure.
+Our specialists at Orthopaedic Clinics Gold Coast will talk to you about the most appropriate options for your particular foot or ankle arthritis, covering the benefits and risks of each procedure, to ensure you completely understand the procedure.

 Surgery can rapidly relieve pain from arthritis, but it’s normal to feel discomfort for a while after surgery.
 To help with pain, your foot and ankle will probably be placed into a cast straight after surgery, this reduces pain from movement and helps bones heal.
 You’ll most likely be given pain medication and also asked to keep your foot elevated to prevent swelling.